-Lately people have a lot of options while choosing a stock broker because of increase in number of stock broker in India.
-But still it is not easy to choose.
-You need to be sure of what is important for you before deciding on the stock broker.
-Some pointers to keep in mind are :-
+With the increase in number of stock broker, people have a lot of option to choose from, but still it is not easy to choose.
+You need to be sure of what is that you want.
+Some pointers to keep in mind before deciding on the brokers are:-

-1) Full service or discount broker : The main difference among them is full service broker would charge you brokerage as a percentage of your trade value(for ICICI it lies between .5% – .9%). while discount broker are much cheaper charging you based on the number of trade.
+1) Full service or discount broker: The main difference among them is full service broker would charge you brokerage as a percentage of your trade value(for ICICI it lies between .5% – .9%). while discount broker are much cheaper charging you based on the number of trade.
 Most of the discount brokers charges between Rs 15 to Rs 30 per trade irrespective of the trade volume.
+So if you are going to trade multiple times a month, go for a discount broker rather than a full service one.

-2) Online trading vs Offline/Phone trading: Most have the brokers have started to provide online trading services to there customers.
-Some of them also provide trading on phone or even physically at there location.
+2) Online trading vs Offline/Phone trading: Most of the brokers have started to provide online trading services to their customers.
+Some of them also provide trading on phone or even physically at their location.
 Decide what would be a good fit for you.
+If you are comfortable trading online from your laptop/desktop, you will find that most of the major brokers are providing that services.
+There are some people who prefer to trade on brokers terminal, make sure that you check with your broker if he have a terminal near your place.

-3) How often do you trade : Whether you are a trader or investor.
-If you are a investor brokerage generally won’t make a big difference in your returns while if you are a trader, brokerage can mean whether you end up making a profit or loss.
+3) How often do you trade: Whether you are a trader or investor.
+Investor is someone who trades few times a year while trader will trade at least few times a month.
+If you are an investor brokerage generally won’t make a big difference in your returns while if you are a trader, brokerage can mean whether you end up making a profit or loss.
 By that I mean that brokerage adds up for traders.

-4) Will you require advice to trade : Would you need financial adviser to trade or would you be trading on your own.
-If you need adviser, remember to get some historical data of how good the adviser is and would you be comfortable with giving him your money.
-Full service broker generally will provide you recommendation about stocks.
+4) Will you require advice to trade: Would you need financial adviser to trade or would you be trading on your own?
+If you need adviser, remember to get some historical data of how good the adviser is and would you be comfortable giving him your money.
+Full service broker generally will have research desk which will send you a lot of recommendations for trading in stocks.
+Do remember to check there historical recommendations and if it matches your investment needs.
+Some of the full service broker will even provide you with the service of Relationship manager which will call you a couple of times a month and telling you about the new investment ideas.

-5) Internet savvy : Newer generation people are tech savvy and don’t mind to trade completely only.
+5) Internet savvy: Newer generation people are tech savvy and don’t mind to trade completely only.
 If you are like then, discount brokers would be a good fit and if you are someone who prefers to know the face of the brokers, this list would be of little use to you as I have not included any local brokers here.
-But if you do use local brokers, I would suggest that at least compare there brokerages with some of the new discount brokers to see how much money you are loosing by way of higher brokerage.
+But if you do use local brokers, I would suggest that at least compare their brokerages with some of the new discount brokers to see how much money you are losing by way of higher brokerage.

-In the last one year, with the increase in internet penetration, I have added some of the major discount brokers also in the top 10 list.
-They are not the largest but are giving full service brokers a run for there money and increasing there market share every quarter.
+In the last couple of years, with the increase in internet penetration in India, I have added some of the major discount brokers also in the top 10 list.
+They are not the largest but are giving full service brokers a run for their money and increasing their market share every quarter.
 I would suggest to read there reviews before finalizing your brokers.
 Times are changing and I think that in next couple of years more and more brokers would move from being a Full service broker to discount brokers.
 And as far as safety of discount brokers are concerned, most of the brokers have a robust risk management in place and follow stringent SEBI rules.

 Best discount brokers in India

-1) Zerodha : They are one of the largest Discount broker in India having more than 50,000 clients since starting in 2009.
-They have a very competitive brokerage structure (Rs 20 per trade) and good customer service.
+1) Zerodha : They are one of the largest and oldest Discount broker in India having more than 50,000 clients.
+They have a very competitive and a simple brokerage structure (Rs 20 per trade) and good customer service.
 The account opening process is also very easy and most of the work can be completed online.
-These type of discount brokers are new in India and providing tough competition to full service brokers.
+They are one of the few discount broker who have their own Proprietor trading/charting software caller Pi which allows for writing custom algorithm.
+The good thing about these discount brokers is you may never have to visit their offices.
+The forms can be filled online and the application can be shipped to them.
+This type of discount brokers are new in India and providing tough competition to full service brokers.
 You can find detailed review about Zerodha review here.

-3) SAS online: They are discount Brokers which have the most competitive rate of Rs 9 per trade.
+3) SAS online: They are one of the newer discount Brokers having the most competitive rate of Rs 9 per trade.
 They even offer an unlimited trading plan starting from Rs 999.
 They are based out of Bangalore.
 They do provide NEST and ODIN platform and have a very competitive brokerage rate of Rs 20 per trade irrespective of the volume of the trades.
 You can find a detailed review of SAS Online review here.

 For a latest updated list of discount broker, read top 5 discount brokers in India.